Authentic Prayer: Grief

 Nehemiah 1:4

-Nehemiah heard firsthand accounts from Jerusalem’s survivors about the horrors of his homeland.
-The holy city’s protective wall lay in ruins, and its gates had gone up in flames.
+Nehemiah heard stories directly from Jerusalem’s survivors about the horrors of his homeland.
+The holy city’s wall lay in ruins, and its gates had gone up in flames.

 Nehemiah listens and weeps.
-He mourns for days, humbling himself and going without food.
-Even as he grieves, he worships his great and awe-inspiring God for keeping his promises and showing mercy to his followers.
-He owns up to his own sins and the failures of his family and nation.
-He clings to the Lord’s unchanging words in Deuteronomy 30:1-5, trusting that the Lord will bring his people back from a place of misery.
-As he reminds God that he speaks for his servants, he pleads for God’s attention and announces his intention to worship him.
+He mourns for days, humbling himself and fasting.
+Even as he weeps, he worships his great and awe-inspiring God for keeping his promises and showing mercy to his people.
+Nehemiah takes ownership of his sins and the failures of his family and nation.
+He clings to the Lord’s unchanging words in Deuteronomy 30:1-5, trusting that God will bring his people back from this misery.
+As Nehemiah reminds the Lord that he speaks for Israel, he pleads for God’s attention and announces his intention to worship him.

-Grief brings a mysterious potent mix of pain and rage, disbelief and regret, impatience and hope.
-As you talk to God, he invites you to bring into the open every thought and emotion rumbling inside you.
-His love creates the safest place in the world for you to express your grief.
+Grief brings a mysterious, robust mix of pain and rage, disbelief and regret, restlessness and hope.
+As you talk to God, he invites you to open up about every thought and emotion rumbling inside you.
+His love creates the safest space for you to express your grief.

 Inspired by Nehemiah 1:4-11